Have you ever had a magic cookie bar? They’re shaggy little squares of graham cracker, coconut, chocolate, butterscotch chips, and condensed milk.

 They are at once, sticky, chewy, crunchy, sweet, salty, and totally craveable.

 - To make sure the center of these bars set enough to slice, be sure to bake them until the edges caramelize and turn golden.
-Then cool them completely to room temperature for a few hours before cutting.
+Then cool them completely to room temperature then chill them in the refrigerator for a few hours before cutting.